EMDR Therapy in Oregon

 EMDR for PTSD?

-EMDR can help those with PTSD process their traumatic memories and resolve them in order to relieve themselves of the distress and negative arousal that typically comes with the memories.
+EMDR Therapy can help those with PTSD process their traumatic memories and resolve them in order to relieve themselves of the distress and negative arousal that typically comes with the memories.
 Using EMDR therapy, a psychotherapist can help the brain heal itself in a natural manner.

 During EMDR therapy, you will be asked to give attention to your distressing memories, as well as the emotions and bodily sensations attached to them.
 While this is happening, you are asked to focus on external stimuli in the form of hand motions.
 Through the process of focusing on both your internal memories and external stimuli, you gradually build new associations throughout the course of the session.
 These new associations are typically positive, allowing you to move from the processing of negative, traumatic memories into dealing with positive ones, weakening the grip of the negative emotions and kick-starting normal brain processes.